panopticoncentral/notes-on-cps/building.md

 # Building

-The `IBuildProject` and `IBuildProjectInternal` interfaces are exposed as part of the services of a `ConfiguredProject`.
-They allow callers to:
+The `ConfiguredProject` system service `IBuildProject` allows callers to:

 * Request a build for the project.
 * Subscribe to a block that contains design-time build properties.
 * Get build properties for full build and design-time build.
 * Check whether the project is considered up-to-date.

 The result of a build is contained in a `IBuildResult`.
-The `IBuildSupport` interface can be used to determine information about a project's build, such as what targets are run for a particular `BuildAction`, the current status of the project's build (represented as `BuildStatus`), and whether the project supports particular `BuildAction`s.
+The `ConfiguredProject` system service `IBuildSupport` can be used to determine information about a project's build, such as what targets are run for a particular `BuildAction`, the current status of the project's build (represented as `BuildStatus`), and whether the project supports a particular `BuildAction`.

-A `ConfiguredProject` may support compiling individual files rather than the whole project at once.
-If it supports this, it exports the `IBuildFiles` interface, with the result returned in a `PrepareBuildFilesResult` structure.
+The `ConfiguredProject` extension `IBuildFiles` supports compiling individual files rather than the whole project at once.
+The result is returned in a `PrepareBuildFilesResult` structure.

 # Build Manager Hosts

 When a project is built, a _build manager host_ is the component that actually does the build, managing an instance of a MSBuild build manager.
-Build manager hosts export the `IBuildManagerHost` interface, and build manager hosts that support batching of build requests export the `IBatchingBuildManagerHost` interface.
-Build manager hosts derive from the `BuildManagerHostBase` class.
-Batching build manager hosts can use the project service `IBuildManagerHostBatchingService` to schedule batched builds.
+The project service extension `IBuildManagerHost` defines a new build manager, and build manager hosts that support batching of build requests also implements the `IBatchingBuildManagerHost` interface.
+Batching build manager hosts can use the project service system service `IBuildManagerHostBatchingService` to schedule batched builds.

 Build manager hosts represent build requests using the `IBuildRequest` interface.